Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 Usage
 -----

-Simply select the desired module or theme and click "upload".
+Simply select either the desired module or the desired theme and click "upload".

 Warning